PEBBL/pebbl_examples/README.md

-# pebbl
+# pebbl_examples
-Main repository for the PEBBL branch-and-bound library
+A repository of application examples for the PEBBL branch-and-bound library